EardwulfC/EardwulfDoesMods_PublicMods/YolkMe/README.md

 # YolkMe

-* Adds the autoPickup flag to Chicken Eggs that are warm (growing).
+* Adds the autoPickup flag to Chicken Eggs that are cold.

 ## Instructions